mbg-unsw/pnuc/README.md

 # MI-CRE Methods Group journal club: Prevalent new-user cohort design
 A journal club presentation based on Tran and Suissa (2021).

-This paper applies the prevalent new-user cohort design to look the effect of PPI treatment on mortality in idiopathic pulmonary fibrosis.
+This paper applies the prevalent new-user cohort design to look at the effect of PPI treatment on mortality in idiopathic pulmonary fibrosis.
 It compares two different approaches to informative censoring within the PNUC design, along with the marginal structural Cox model (MSCM) as an alternative.